Eagle Scout project helps keep China Camp fire-safe

 Eagle Scout service project: the highest requirement in Boy Scouts of America, requiring the Scout to plan, develop, and give leadership to others.

 Once Roman had settled on a project, he needed someone to help him.
 Enter Jono Hale, a retired contractor and enthusiastic Friends of China Camp volunteer.
-Jono had done other carpentry projects for the park, such as rebuilding trail kiosks, so helping Roman design and build the wooden fire-hose boxes was a natural fit.
+Jono had done other carpentry projects for the park, such as rebuilding display kiosks at our trailheads, so helping Roman design and build the wooden fire-hose boxes was a natural fit.